-We teach all campers to respect each other in the way they talk to each other and the way they talk about each other.
+We teach all campers to respect each other in the way they talk to each other and how they talk about each other.
 In 7th grade, Sha'ar (8th & 9th grades) & K'far Noar (10th & 11th grades), campers are taught the "CHAKWACO" limitation of behavior as explained above.
-We do not tolerate children harassing each other with sexual innuendo, put-downs or unwanted come-ons.
-We want to promote caring and nurturing between individual campers, while maintaining a focus on building the group.
+We do not tolerate children harassing each other with sexual innuendo, put-downs, or unwanted come-ons.
+We want to promote caring and nurturing between individual campers while focusing on building the group.

 We expect campers to commit to the boundaries set by the "CHAKWACO" acronym.
-Failure to do so may result in discipline and/or being sent home from camp at the discretion of the Camp Director.
+Failure to do so may result in discipline and/or being sent home from Camp at the discretion of the Camp Director.
 In the event that a camper is sent home, no refund will be given.